 Grasshoppers (Acrididae) in the Mississippi Entomological Museum

 The Acrididae collection in the Mississippi Entomological Museum (MEM) dates back to 1892 and contains approximately 10, 500 specimens.
 Prior to 2000, the Acrididae had not been a taxa of large interest, and the majority of specimens (approximatley 1,500) were from agricultural studies or collected in passing, with a large portion being undetermined.
 Since 2000, the collection has been curated, and most of the North American specimens have been identified and 9,000 specimens have been added.
-Recent collections have mostly focused on the acridid fauna of the southeastern United States, especially, that of naturally occuring grasslands such as the Black Belt Prairie of Mississippi and Alabama.
-Additionaly, surveys have been conducted in teh the Great Smoky Mountains National Park, sandhills in Georgia, and the Big Thicket National Preserve.
-Additionally, collections have been made on the annual W.H.
+Recent collections have mostly focused on the acridid fauna of the southeastern United States, especially, that of naturally occuring grasslands such as the Black Belt Prairie of Mississippi and Alabama and long leaf pine savannahs.
+Additionaly, surveys have been conducted in the Great Smoky Mountains National Park, sandhills in Georgia, and the Big Thicket National Preserve.
+Collections have also been made on the annual W.H.
 Cross Expedition from the Ohoopee Dunes in Georgia, Bibb County Glades in Central Alabama, Alabama Limestone glades in Northern Alabama, and Petit Jean State Park in Arkansas, and Cedar Glades in the Central Basin of Tennessee.

 In July of 2012, the MEM recieved the United States National Museum (USNM) Melanoplinae collection (about 32,000 specimens) on long term loan.
 These specimens will be used in ongoing faunistic, biogeographic, and systmatic studies at the MEM.
 Additonally, the USNM collection will be curated and duplicate specimens collected by MEM staff will be added.